-25.11 Involvement of Local Members
+25.13 Involvement of Local Members

-Whenever a public meeting is organised by the Council to consider a local issue, all the members representing the areas affected should, as a matter of course, be invited to attend the meeting.
-Similarly, whenever the Council undertakes any form of consultative exercise on a local issue, the local members should be notified at the outset of the exercise.
+Whenever a public meeting is organised by the Council to consider a local issue, all the Members representing the areas affected should, as a matter of course, be invited to attend the meeting.
+Similarly, whenever the Council consults the public on a local issue, the local Members should be notified at the outset.